HaolinHom/a-cli/README.md

 ### dev

 Development project.
-Its operation is based on the `dev.js` file in the cli plugin, and started by a devServer at runtime.
+Its operation is based on the `dev.js` file in the CLI plugin and started by a dev server at runtime.

 During runtime, npm install will be executed in the project.